 Extended family is important.
 Grandparents, aunts, and uncles all sow into your child’s life.
 Talk with your family to get them on the same page of what your schedule is and how they can help you by accommodating it.
 It isn’t all about you, but your family loves you and your children and will likely be willing to accommodate your needs if you address them ahead of time.

 Do you have questions about sharing custody and the best holiday schedule for you, your children, and your spouse?
-Get in touch with our team here at Cohen & Winters.
+Get in touch with the New Hampshire family lawyers here at Cohen & Winters.
 With hundreds of parenting cases under our belt, our team can help you navigate the legal system and get the most time with your children possible.